ngophuc/ATC_LMST_IPOLDemo/README.md

-# IPOL demo source of Lamba MST using Adaptive Tangential Cover
+# IPOL demo source of Lamba MST using ATC

 Source of demo IPOL of Adaptive Tangential Cover for normal estimator and convex/concave parts detector.